J4NN0/wannacry-ish/README.md

 # WannaCry-ish

 This repository provides a program designed as an educational resource to understand how ransomware works under the hood.
-It does not exploit any vulnerabilities, and in real-world scenarios, executing ransomware typically requires one.
-Famous example of ransomware attack is [WannaCry](https://en.wikipedia.org/wiki/WannaCry_ransomware_attack) that used a Microsoft vulnerability to encrypt data and demanded ransom payments in Bitcoin.
+It does not exploit any vulnerabilities, but executing ransomware typically requires one in real-world scenarios.
+A famous ransomware attack is [WannaCry](https://en.wikipedia.org/wiki/WannaCry_ransomware_attack), which used a Microsoft vulnerability to encrypt data and demand ransom payments in Bitcoin.

 ### Disclaimer

 This program is for educational purposes only.
 It is intended to demonstrate the cryptographic principles and workflows commonly employed by ransomware.
 It should never be used maliciously or to harm others.
 Misusing this tool for malicious purposes is illegal and unethical.
 Unauthorized use of this tool may violate laws and result in severe legal consequences.
 Always act responsibly and ethically.
 The authors do not endorse or condone any unauthorized or illegal use of this software.

-# How ransomware works?
+# How does ransomware work?

 Three types of keys are involved, each playing a critical role in the cryptographic workflow:
 1. AES Key
    - A symmetric key used for encrypting and decrypting files within the target directory.
    - Fast and efficient for large-scale encryption of data.
 2. RSA Key Pair
+   - Public Key: It is used to encrypt the AES key after its usage.
    - Private Key (kept safe by the attacker): Used to decrypt the AES key in case the ransom is paid.
-   - Public Key: Derived from the private key and is used to encrypt the AES key after its usage.

 Key workflow:
 - Encryption
   1. A random AES key is generated for file encryption.
   2. The AES key is used to encrypt the contents of each file in the target directory.
   3. The original files are replaced with their encrypted versions.
-  4. The AES key is encrypted with the RSA public key preventing the victim to decrypt files.
+  4. The AES key is encrypted with the RSA public key preventing the victim from decrypting files.
   5. Note that the RSA private key is stored locally for demonstration purposes.
 - Decryption
   1. The AES key is decrypted with the RSA private key.